abdeladime2003/PredictPro/README.md

-# PredictProb
+# PredictPro

-PredictProb is a web application designed to provide AI and ML-based predictions for various use cases, including sports match outcomes, player transfer prices, and image generation.
+PredictPro is a web application designed to provide AI and ML-based predictions for various use cases, including sports match outcomes, player transfer prices, and image generation.
 The platform aims to offer an intuitive, user-friendly interface where users can easily access these predictions.

 ## Features
 - **Sports Match Prediction**: Predict the outcome of sports matches using AI/ML models.